smarnley/foundry-macros/README.md

-# genies-wrath
+# foundry-macros
-Genie's Wrath item macro for Eldritch Blast spell in Foundry VTT
+A collection of JS macros for Foundry VTT